+August 1999 (continued)

-Month/Year Description October 1999 The Limited English Proficiency (LEP) pathway was implemented statewide (i.e., Phase Two).
-2. The participation report in the JAS management information system was changed to collect more information about those who are receiving alternative services and redefine what counts as participating in the WorkFirst program.
-3. The Children with Special Needs Initiative statewide was implemented (i.e., Phase Two).
-September 1999 The General Assistance Supported Employment Project added a pilot site at the King Eastside CSO.
-The Division of Child Support (DCS) was awarded a federal grant to develop Internet-based lien registry.
-State and local government agencies and private businesses would be able to check if a claimant owes a child support debt and can voluntarily notify DCS.
-August 1999 Deprivation due to absence, incapacity, death, or unemployment of a parent was eliminated by Engrossed Senate Bill (ESB) 5798, effective July 25, 1999.
-Associated qualifying parent requirements were eliminated.
-2. The 185% of Need Test was eliminated.
-3. The Striker provision (a person on strike on the last day of the month was retroactively ineligible to the first of the month and an overpayment established) was eliminated.
-4. The guidelines for support services were simplified and the upper limit was increased for how much support services a client could receive.
-Phase I of the WorkFirst Children with Special Needs Initiative was implemented (phasing in services for WorkFirst clients raising children with special needs).
-6. Age limits were expanded for children receiving TANF/SFA/GAH based on school participation.
-7. SFA eligibility was expanded to pregnant women who are ineligible for TANF due to a conviction for a drug-related felony or misrepresentation of residence.
-8. ESA field staff began an audit of all TANF cash terminations to determine if medical benefits should continue.
-An agreement was reached between MAA and Columbia Legal Services to reinstate medical benefits to individuals who exited TANF from August 1, 1997 through August 31, 1999 and were not authorized medical benefits the month following termination of their cash assistance was terminated.
-In addition to audits, several enhancements to the Automated Client Eligibility System (ACES) were initiated to ensure clients eligible for continued medical benefits receive them.
-July 1999 The Washington Telephone Assistance Program (WTAP) client threshold was reduced from \$7.50 to \$4.00.
-2. State law changed WorkFirst participation exemption criteria from parents with a child under 12 months of age to parents with a child under three months of age.
-It established the Pregnancy-to-Employment pathway to meet the parenting and employment needs of parents with infants, who were no longer exempt from WorkFirst participation, and former GA-S participants, who had been moved into the TANF program.
-3. CEAP funds were transferred to the Department of Community, Trade, and Economic Development (DCTED) as part of a plan to deal with homeless issues and settle the "Homeless Lawsuit."
+- 2. The 185% of Need Test was eliminated. - 3.
+The Striker provision-a person on strike on the last day of the month was retroactively ineligible to the first of the month and an overpayment established-was eliminated. - 4.
+The guidelines for support services were simplified and the upper limit was increased for how much support services a client could receive. - 5.
+Phase I of the WorkFirst Children with Special Needs Initiative was implemented (phasing in services for WorkFirst clients raising children with special needs). - 6.
+Age limits were expanded for children receiving TANF/SFA/GAH based on school participation. - 7.
+SFA eligibility was expanded to pregnant women who are ineligible for TANF due to a conviction for a drug-related felony or misrepresentation of residence. - 8.
+ESA field staff began an audit of all TANF cash terminations to determine if medical benefits should continue.
+An agreement was reached between MAA and Columbia Legal Services to reinstate medical benefits to individuals who exited TANF from August 1, 1997 through August 31, 1999 and were not authorized medical benefits the month following termination of their cash assistance.
+In addition to audits, several enhancements to the Automated Client Eligibility System (ACES) were initiated to ensure clients eligible for continued medical benefits received them.

+- The Washington Telephone Assistance Program (WTAP) client threshold was reduced from \$7.50 to \$4.00. - 2.
+State law changed WorkFirst participation exemption criteria from parents with a child less than 12 months of age to parents with a child less than three months of age.
+It established the Pregnancy-to-Employment pathway to meet the parenting and employment needs of parents with infants, who were no longer exempt from WorkFirst participation, and former GA-S participants, who had been moved into the TANF program. - 3.
+CEAP funds were transferred to the Department of Community, Trade, and Economic Development (DCTED) as part of a plan to deal with homeless issues and settle the "Homeless Lawsuit."
 CEAP eligibility was limited to clients who were not eligible for any other cash assistance program.
-4. The cap for Additional Requirements-Emergent Need (AREN) payments was removed.
-5. The TANF eligibility review cycle was decreased from twelve to six months in order to transition cases to Prospective Budgeting.
-6. Family Assistance Program (FAP) eligibility was expanded to non-citizens who are legally admitted into the country in order to escape domestic violence.
-7. The Region 5 SSI Facilitation Project was completed.
-8. Working Connections Child Care began requiring criminal background check for exempt provides, i.e., providers that either provided child care for a child in the child's own home or were a close relative of the child.
-June 1999 1.
-Phase One implementation of Children with Special Needs Initiative began.
-2. Working Connections Automated Program (WCAP) pilot began.
-3. Electronic Benefits Transfer (EBT) began in Region 1.
-4. SSA On-Line Access (SOLQ) statewide through ACES was implemented.